 Follow the structure, hierarchy, and character requirements for configuration files.

-The following rules apply to the syntax of configuration files:
+The following rules apply to the configuration file syntax:

-Any keyword in a configuration file that begins a parameter that includes one or more keyword-value pairs must be in the far left column of a line.
-If it is indented by one or more spaces, then it is interpreted as a continuation of the previous line.
+Any keyword in a configuration file that begins a parameter that also includes one or more keyword-value pairs must be in the far-left column of a line.
+If you indent the keyword by one or more spaces, then Oracle interprets the indented keyword as a continuation of the previous line.

-All characters must belong to the network character set.
+All characters must be part of the network character set.